pcarrier/blog/posts/calculators.md

 [![TI-92 Plus](/assets/calculators/ti92plus.jpg)](/assets/calculators/ti92plus.jpg)

-Came with a powerful Symbolic Algebraic System, and Cabri Géomètre, a brilliant app to construct geometry, and, once I discovered how to transfer files from the Internet onto it, a treasure trove of games.
+Came with a powerful Symbolic Algebraic System and Cabri Géomètre (a brilliant app to construct geometry).
+Once I discovered how to transfer files from the Internet onto it, a lot of games followed.

 It lasted quite a few years.
 When it finally gave up, I immediately replaced it with its successor, the TI Voyage 200 ([manual](/assets/calculators/voyage200manual.pdf)), which I've kept to this day.